 Need for Specialized Legal Expertise

-Missouri patients should also be aware that the expert witness requirements in malpractice cases mean that not all attorneys are equipped to handle these claims effectively.
-Successful malpractice representation requires working with attorneys who have access to qualified medical experts and experience with the specialized procedural requirements imposed by Missouri courts.
+The role of medical malpractice expert witnesses in building a compelling case is critical for Missouri patients pursuing a claim.
+Not all attorneys are equipped to handle these cases effectively, so successful representation requires working with lawyers who have access to qualified medical experts and experience with the specialized procedural requirements imposed by Missouri courts.